27escape/App-Basis-ConvertText2/README.md

     [options]
         -h, -?, --help        Show help
-        -c, --clean           Clean up the cache before use -e, --embed           Embed images into HTML, do not use this if converting to doc/odt
+        -c, --clean           Clean up the cache before use converting to doc/odt
         -o, --output          Filename to store the output as, extension will control conversion
-        -p, --prince          Convert to PDF using princexml, can handle embedded images
-        --templates           list available templates
+        -p, --prince          Convert to PDF using princexml --templates           list available templates
         -t, --template        name of template to use -v, --verbose         verbose mode
-        -w, --wkhtmltopdf     Convert to PDF using wkhtmltopdf, can handle embedded images
+        -w, --wkhtmltopdf     Convert to PDF using wkhtmltopdf

-On the first time you run **ct2** a default template will be created in **~/.ct2/templates/default/template.html**, a config file to accompany this will be created in *~/.ct2/templates/default/template.html**
+On the first time you run **ct2** a default template will be created in **~/.ct2/templates/default/template.html**, a config file to accompany this will be created in **~/.ct2/templates/default/template.html**

 Create new templates in *~/.ct2/templates*, one directory for each template, follow the example in the default directory.
-If you are creating HTML documents to send out in emails or share in other ways, and use locally referenced images, then it is best to make use of the **--embed** option to pack these images into the HTML file.

-If you are using [PrinceXML] remember that it is only free for non-commercial use, it also adds a purple **P** to the top right of the first page of your document, though this does not appear when you print out the document.
+If you are using [PrinceXML], remember that it is only free for non-commercial use, it also adds a purple **P** to the top right of the first page of your document, though this does not appear when you print out the document.